charlestontechnology/charlestontechnology.github.io/_people/_template.md

 #optional - remove if not using
 twitter: username
 linkedin: username
-company: Hireology
+company: Company Name
-title: Senior Manager of User Experience
+title: Your Title
 ---